rust-lang/rust-by-example/src/hello/print.md

     println!("Base 16 (hexadecimal) repr: {:X}", 69420);

     // You can right-align text with a specified width.
 This will output
     // "    1".
-5 white spaces and a "1".
+4 white spaces and a "1", for a total width of 5.
     println!("{number:>5}", number=1);

     // You can pad numbers with extra zeroes.
-This will output "000001". println!("{number:0>5}", number=1);
+This will output "00001". println!("{number:0>5}", number=1);

     // You can use named arguments in the format specifier by appending a `$`